 This was not our first trip to the USA – we visited a few years back, but being limited to just a three-week stay, we barely scratched the surface of this amazing country!
 We were determined to see every possible inch we could this time around.
 Our holiday was 10 weeks this time, in the bold hope that we would somehow manage to cram in everything we desperately wanted to see!
 However, in the end, we still felt as if we barely started!
 Ha!
 The USA is one of those countries where the ‘more you see, the more you want to see’!
 So returning in the future is definitely on the cards.
 I did want to share my itinerary and planning process with you, though, to perhaps help you plan your own holiday to the United States.

 I will post detailed blog posts about each destination over the next few weeks and link to them below.

 - 10 days Anaheim (I’m a Disney freak, but we also used this as a base to explore local areas)

 - 4 days San Diego

 - 4 days Carnival Cruise Long Beach -Mexico

 - 2 days Monterey

 - 5 days San Fransisco

 - 7 days New York

-I researched where I wanted to go first and for how long, I then tracked down flights with the lowest price within my dates.
-I paid around $960 AUD return with Virgin Australia for flights from Brisbane to Los Angeles, San Fransisco to New York and New York to Brisbane.
+I researched where I wanted to go first and for how long, then tracked down flights with the lowest price within my dates.
+It cost around $960 AUD return with Virgin Australia for flights from Brisbane to Los Angeles, San Fransisco to New York and New York to Brisbane.
 I found the flights via Bestjet and asked Flight Centre to match the prices, which they did.